 2. Changed the world of software distribution

-But before the iPhone, installing phone apps was relatively complicated and problematic.
-You had to find a good store online, download the app to a desktop computer and follow the unique and often complicated directions for installation to the phone, which happened through the sync process.
-Each app maker had to be paid using PayPal or credit card.
+However, before the iPhone, installing phone apps was relatively complicated and problematic.
+You had to find a good store online, download the app to a desktop computer, and follow the unique and often complicated directions for installation to the phone, which happened through the sync process.
+Each app maker had to be paid using PayPal or a credit card.
 Uninstalling apps was rarely straightforward.

 The iPhone App Store made all this obsolete.
-Apple iPhone forced users to set up an iTunes account with current credit card and password.
-To get software, users just find the app in the App Store, press “Install,” enter a password and watch the icon status bar for evidence that the install was complete.
+Apple forced users to set up an iTunes account with a current credit card and password.
+Then, to get software, users just find the app in the App Store, press “Install,” enter their password and watch the icon status bar for evidence that the install was complete.

 Apple’s granting of national carrier monopolies in the first couple of years, as well as strong control and censorship of apps, legitimized the practice of jailbreaking — the opening up of an iOS device to remove limitations imposed by Apple.

-Users jailbreak their iPhones to use them with non-approved carriers, install non-approved software and to enable capabilities that locked phones can’t do.
+Users jailbreak their iPhones to use them with non-approved carriers, to install non-approved software, and to enable capabilities that locked phones can’t do.

-The iPhone’s popularity and long list of limitations made “jailbreaking” a household word, and the practice of jailbreaking widespread and accepted, even among novice users.
+The iPhone’s popularity and long list of limitations made “jailbreaking” a household word.
+It also made the practice of jailbreaking widespread and accepted, even among novice users.